mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 f(x, y) = e^{-x^2} * e^{-y^2}
 $$

-This function is composed of two [gaussian functions](https://en.wikipedia.org/wiki/Gaussian_function) multiplied together where each takes an independent input, $x$ and $y$ respectively.
+This function is composed of two [gaussians](https://en.wikipedia.org/wiki/Gaussian_function) multiplied together where each takes an independent input, $x$ and $y$ respectively.
 The result can be visualized by using the resulting value to assign a shade to every pixel for each position in an image $x$ and $y$.
+You can think of this shade value as the height of a hill, the stronger the shade the taller.
 This exact situation is rendered below:

 <input type="checkbox" onchange="show_vectors^=1;gradient_example({currentTarget: document.getElementById('gradient')}, show_vectors)">show vectors</input>
 <canvas id="gradient" onpointermove='gradient_example(event, show_vectors)' onmousemove='gradient_example(event, show_vectors)'></canvas>